TangleSpider/tangle-monorepo/README.md

 The Tangle Cryptocurrency Ecosystem

 Roadmap:
-- ConnectWallet/Mobile App support (ON HOLD, Metamask app too unstable to use for testing)
+- ConnectWallet/Mobile App support (Metamask browser support complete, ConnectWallet on hold, too inconsistent)
 - /biz/ ads (STARTED, anyone can request a new /biz/ ad for Tangle with a pull request in the media/bizAds folder)
 - BSC <-> AVAX DEX-Bridge
 - All other DEX-Bridges